clowdr-app/clowdr/README.md

 To test changes that affect other parts of the platform, skip the steps marked **Quick Setup** and follow steps marked **Full Setup**.
-To deploy Clowder publicly or run your own conference on Clowder, follow the steps marked **Production** as well.
+To deploy Midspace publicly or run your own conference on Midspace, follow the steps marked **Production** as well.

 ## Local Software Installation